-We have been able to continue that journey with the help of several dedicated contributors.
 We espouse our motto even louder that “The only way to change the narrative is to write the narrative.”
-In these days of fake news and misdirection that motto is even more important.
+In these days of fake news and misdirection, that motto is even more important.
 It’s been our pleasure bringing you news and information in an enjoyable format.
 At 5 years old we are still a baby and just getting started!

 I could tell you that there’s some altruistic calling to bring the Ward together to tackle the changes that will inevitably change it forever.
 It could be to provide a voice to the voiceless who sometimes feel they are screaming into an empty wasteland of political posturing where people are easily left behind for the sake of progress.
 Or maybe to simply change the pace, ruffle a few feathers, entertain, or just challenge the Ward to know its history.